JAMES WALTER SCHILDROTH, ORGANIC ARCHITECT of MAINE

 "It was exciting to watch it come together on paper and then to see it go up," Klimek says.

 Most ingenious was Schildroth's angular deck as it took shape, cantilevered outward and reached out across the lake.
 With its sharp noes jutting out toward the water, it conjures a boat's bow-but this is no kitschy gesture; it's business and beauty combined.
-"The large deck projects away form the house so that from inside the house, it shields from view a neighboring cottage that would intrude on views of the lake," Schildroth explains.
+"The large deck projects away from the house so that from inside the house, it shields from view a neighboring cottage that would intrude on views of the lake," Schildroth explains.
 Not only that, "an angled deck is easier to cantilever than a square deck."

 The stone and wood of exterior are carefully manipulated with a mix of horizontal and vertical elements that anchor the house to its lakeside surroundings.
 The house appears as if it were not simply built upon the site, but culled form deep below the earth.
 It has a timeless aure about it.
 Built in 1991, it looks as fresh today as the moment it was just finished.